alpenlabs/verifiable-garbling/README.md

 ### Running in Multi GPU setups

 To get multi GPU proof generai, we have to ensure that the STARK proof for the segments are being distributed to the GPUs and then collected.
-This orchastration is handled by [bento](https://github.com/risc0/risc0/tree/main/bento).
+This orchestration is handled by [bento](https://github.com/risc0/risc0/tree/main/bento).

 The steps to setup bento are:

 1. (Optional) Spin up an aws instance
-    - ensure atleast 100 gb persistant storage
+    - ensure atleast 100 gb persistent storage
     - choose Ubuntu 22.04
     - use some multi gpu instance type like g6.12x